leofdgit/fantasy-football/README.md

 # fantasy-football

 The two .txt files are data dumps from the official website's APIs.
+###To run correlations_practice, ensure that the two .txt files are in the same directory as correlations_practice.py.

 correlations_practice.py looks at stats whose values are numerical and tests which ones most strongly correlate to a high points per game value.